eficode-academy/github-actions-katas/labs/starter-workflows-and-organization-sharing.md

 - Create a new repository.
 - Choose `.github` as the repository name (*required in order to make the magic work*).
 - 📝 Set visibility to public
-- Click the `Create repositiory` button on the bottom.
+- Click the `Create repository` button on the bottom.
 - Create a directory named `workflow-templates`.

 <details>